 The festival has hosted many noteworthy filmmakers: Pedro Almodóvar (All About my Mother, Talk to Her), François Ozon (Swimming Pool, 8 Women), and Nanni Moretti (The Caiman).
 Unfortunately, in its original incarnation, the festival came to an end in 2012.

-Inspired by that original movement, the revived Brussels Independent Film Festival will continue to emphasize lesser known, vanguard cinematic works and further its tradition of galvanizing budding talent.
-As in its earlier years, the 2019 festival will showcase films from a small, national cinema in order to examine the chosen culture’s filmic trends in more detail.
+Inspired by that original movement, the revived Brussels Independent Film Festival continues to emphasize lesser known, vanguard cinematic works and furthers its tradition of galvanizing budding talent.
+As in its earlier years, the 2021 festival will showcase films from a small, national cinema in order to examine the chosen culture’s filmic trends in more detail.

-Most importantly, the Brussels Independent Film Festival will create a space for unique visionaries and voices.
-True to its history, the festival will screen films of both novices and veterans—with medium and low budgets—from all over the globe.
+Most importantly, the Brussels Independent Film Festival creates a space for unique visionaries and voices.
+True to its history, the festival screens films of both novices and veterans—with medium and low budgets—from all over the globe.
 The festival’s goal is to create a warm, open atmosphere in which filmmakers, fans, critics, and producers can watch the films of emerging talents, explore new cinematic techniques and styles, and award cinematic excellence.

-The Brussels Independent Film Festival will create an intimate atmosphere in which to revel in the beauty and wonder of the cinema with like-minded cineastes from all over the globe.
+The Brussels Independent Film Festival wants to create an intimate atmosphere in which to revel in the beauty and wonder of the cinema with like-minded cineastes from all over the globe.

-The Brussels Independent Film Festival will take place in the heart of Brussels, Belgium in February 2019.
+The next edition of the Brussels Independent Film Festival will take place in the heart of Brussels, Belgium in February 2022.

 FREE ENTRANCE AND POPCORN